joshbrunty/SysScout/README.md

 # SysScout
 SysScout is a fully encapsulated script that quickly and easily pulls local machine information from Linux-Based systems.
 A simple, easy to use Incident Response and Network Forensics tool.
+Unlike other scripts that require installation of dependencies and toolkits, SysScout is ready to deploy on most Linux Distros

 ### Download, setup & usage
   Run these commands in a Linux-Based Terminal